Ryan McMahon Preview, Player Props: Rockies vs. Cubs

 Ryan McMahon At The Plate

-- McMahon has had at least one RBI in 32.1% of his games this year (43 of 134), with more than one RBI 16 times (11.9%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- In 43 games this year (31.9%), McMahon has picked up an RBI, and in 16 of those games (11.9%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.